Colonel Douglas G. Vincent

 |ARTB Staff Duty

-The ARTB provides transformational training through the Ranger, Airborne, Jumpmaster, and Pathfinder courses that increase the Army's technical competency, tactical skill and leadership ability, as well as providing Soldiers with U/V/G (Ranger), P (ABN), 5W (JM), and F7 (PF) skill identifiers IOT provide trained, agile and adaptive combat-ready Soldiers and Leaders to the US Army and the Department of Defense.
+The ARTB provides transformational training through the Ranger, Airborne, Jumpmaster, and Pathfinder courses that increases the Army’s technical competency, tactical skill and leadership ability, denoting trained Soldiers with critical skill identifiers IOT deliver trained, agile, and adaptive combat-ready Soldiers and Leaders to the US Army and the Department of Defense."

 The Ranger Course was conceived during the Korean War and was known as the Ranger Training Command.
 On 10 October 1951, the Ranger Training Command was inactivated and became the Ranger Department, a branch of the Infantry School at Fort Benning, Georgia.
 Its purpose was, and still is, to develop combat skills of selected officers and enlisted men by requiring them to perform effectively as small unit leaders in a realistic tactical environment, under mental and physical stress approaching that found in actual combat.
 Emphasis is placed on the development of individual combat skills and abilities through the application of the principles of leadership while further developing military skills in the planning and conduct of dismounted infantry, airborne, airmobile, and amphibious independent squad and platoon-size operations.
 Graduates return to their units to pass on these skills.